-Nearly all nations endorse human rights norms at least in name, but while governments can be shamed and cases can be won in international courts, these alone cannot address most breaches of basic rights—or help people solve their day to day justice problems.
-A new mother travels many miles to register the birth of her child only to find that she cannot afford the bribe required for registration; a juvenile is wrongfully detained and loses time in school; several villages’ land is damaged by a mining company without compensation; an illiterate widow is denied the inheritance she is entitled to and is forced to move to the citywith her young children.
-By what consistent, systematic means can individuals and communities protect their rights in daily life?
+Nearly all nations endorse human rights norms, at least in name.
+But while governments can be shamed for violations, and cases can be won in international courts, these alone cannot address most breaches of basic rights—or help people solve their day-to-day justice problems.
+A Roma mother travels many miles to register the birth of her child, only to find that she cannot afford the bribe required for registration; a child is wrongfully detained by police and loses time in school; a mining company damages a community’s land without compensation; an HIV-positive widow is denied the inheritance of her husband’s property, and she and her children are driven from their home.
+By what consistent, systematic means can people protect their rights in daily life?

-The development movement has arrived at a kindred set of concerns.
+The global development movement has arrived at a set of shared concerns.
 Governments and agencies seek to alleviate poverty by fostering economic growth and by improving essential services like health, education, and water.
-Increasingly those pursuing development recognize that success in reaching these goals depends on communities’ ability to participate in them, and to hold public institutions accountable.
-Governments and donors can build clinics and schools.
+Increasingly the success of these goals depends on communities’ ability to participate in them, and to hold public institutions accountable.
+Governments and donors can build health clinics and schools.
 But what happens if the medicines and books aren’t delivered, or if the nurses or teachers don’t show up to work?

 The emerging field of legal empowerment has pioneered practical methods for meeting these related challenges.
 It includes a range of approaches from improving grievance mechanisms to deal with breaches in public service delivery, to working with civil society groups to help people find practical solutions to their own problems, informed by knowledge of the law.